standardebooks/jack-black_you-cant-win/src/epub/text/body.md

 To me it means more than I can put on paper.
 It seems to explain to me why the man who so proudly says, “This is my mother,” is so many things that I am not and never can be.
-‘The insurance people have not yet got to the stage of insuring a man against a lifetime of failure, but if they ever do, I imagine the chap who can guarantee them that he will keep his mother
+The insurance people have not yet got to the stage of insuring a man against a lifetime of failure, but if they ever do, I imagine the chap who can guarantee them that he will keep his mother